zenml-io/zenml/docs/book/user-guide/llmops-guide/evaluation/retrieval.md

 retrieval evaluation will be essential to ensure we're always surfacing the most relevant information.

+Before we start working to improve or tweak our retrieval based on these evaluation results, let's shift gears and look at how we can evaluate the generation component of our RAG pipeline.
+Assessing the quality of the final answers produced by the system is equally crucial to gauging the effectiveness of our retrieval.

-But retrieval is only half the story.
+Retrieval is only half the story.
 The true test of our system is the quality of the final answers it generates by combining retrieved content with LLM intelligence.
 In the next section, we'll dive into a parallel evaluation process for the generation component, exploring both automated metrics and human